 Hannah helps international and regional financial institutions with contentious regulatory cases and cross-border investigations involving, for example, systems and controls breaches, anti-money laundering failures and insider dealing.

 She has particular expertise in advising clients on the conduct of high profile board-led, independent investigations, particularly in relation to culture and conduct.

 Hannah's team regularly leads discussions with regulators on behalf of the financial services industry in relation to regulatory reform initiatives.
 This includes working closely with leading industry bodies, including ASIFMA and AIMA.

 Hannah also regularly advises clients on regulatory developments, including in relation to licensing, senior management accountability and fintech.
 She is leading the firm's thought leadership efforts in the Asia-Pacific region on benchmark reforms, including the litigation and regulatory risks arising from IBOR discontinuation.

-Hannah is a member of the firm's Global Bank Sector Group, sits on the Advisory Committee of Women in Finance Asia and regularly speaks on industry panels.
+Hannah is a co-chair of the firm's Global Banks Sector Group, is a member of Women in Finance Asia and regularly speaks on industry panels.

 Hannah's experience includes advising: